-You’re faced with an important question: locum tenens or full-time work?
-The decision can impact where you live, your earning potential and the lifestyle you’ll experience as a provider.
-While permanent positions have been the norm for many providers who are entering the medical field, the demand for freedom and work/life balance is causing many providers to give up their full-time hospital job for contract-based locum tenens work.
+While permanent positions have been the go-to choice for many providers entering the medical field, the demand for freedom and an ENHANCED WORK-LIFE BALANCE is causing many providers to give up their full-time hospital job for contract-based locum tenens work.

-Locum tenens physicians provide contract-based work for hospitals that have a need.
-If a hospital experiences a shortage of physicians, they’ll work with a locum tenens staffing company to secure temporary providers.
+Locum tenens physicians provide contract-based work for hospitals that need more hospitalists.
+Essentially, if a hospital experiences a shortage of physicians, they’ll reach out to and work with a locum tenens staffing company to secure temporary providers.

-If you’re on the fence about where you’d like to take your career after residency, there are many benefits of locum tenens work that make it a lucrative option.
-From the work schedule to compensation, here are a few reasons why more providers are making the switch from full-time work:
+If you’re on the fence about where you’d like to take your career after residency, there are many benefits of locum tenens work that make it a lucrative option: